Skip to content

 • all CURIE prefix bindings in the prefix sheet.

-Attach the completed file to a new issue and we will review and add it.
-In the template, field headers are color-coded as follows:
+Attach the completed file to a new GitHub issue; we will review it and add the mappings to the official set.

 • mandatory with no default have a black background;